peterdemin/imgchkr/README.md

 - The file is reachable by the server.
 - The file size is under 10 MB.
 - The file is a JPEG image.
-- The image has width and height not greater than 1000px.
+- The image has a width and height not greater than 1000px.

 During validation, progress is reported through notification URLs.
-If any URL is invalid or not provided, submission is rejected.
+If any URL is invalid or not provided, the submission is rejected.

-Valid but unreachable URLs are reported back, but do not block image validation.
+Valid but unreachable URLs are reported back but do not block image validation.

 ## Usage

-API accepts JSON POST payloads at `/assets/image` path.
+API accepts JSON POST payloads at the `/assets/image` path.
 All parameters are required:

 - `assetPath`:
     - `location` - location type, currently only "local" is supported.
-    - `path` - local filesystem path, (e.g., "images/small.jpg").
+    - `path` - local filesystem path (e.g., "images/small.jpg").
 - `notifications`:
     - `onStart` - URL to be notified when image validation begins.
     - `onSuccess` - URL to be notified when image validation finishes successfully - no issues found.